911 Communications Calltaker

 911 Communications Calltaker is an entry level classification.
 It is distinguished from 911 Communications Dispatcher I in that latter also performs radio responsibilities in addition to call taking.
 Additionally, the incumbent in the 911 Communications Dispatcher I is expected to learn the more difficult or responsible duties typically assigned to the position in the next higher class of 911 Communications Dispatcher II.
 In order to promote to the 911 Communications Dispatcher Series, incumbents in the 911 Communications Calltaker classification must apply for the position when it is available and successfully pass recruitment and examination for said position.

 Rarely will you ever get a chance to meet the hundreds of people who call for help, yet they'll depend on your voice, your directions, and your knowledge to get through an emergency.
 No day is ever routine - one call may be a minor traffic accident, while the next is a frantic voice screaming for help.
 Both will be depending on your calm, firm voice and direction until help can arrive.
-Using state-of-the-art equipment and training, you'll provide the excellent service and security people have come to expect from San Mateo County Dispatch.
+Using state-of-the-art equipment and training, you'll provide the excellent service and security people have come to expect from San Mateo County Public Safety Communications.

 To be considered for this position, you must have:

 - Completed the POST Entry-Level Dispatcher Selection Test Battery (POST Dispatcher Test) with a minimum T-score of 48 within one year of date of application OR taken and passed the 'CritiCall' exam within one year of date of application.
 All applicants are responsible for obtaining and submitting their own test scores at the time of application.
 For candidates seeking a local resource for testing, please contact The South Bay Regional Public Safety Training Consortium (The Academy) at www.theacademy.ca.gov and self-enroll to take the required test prior to applying for this position.
 Test dates are limited so please contact The Academy as soon as possible.